 Dorman 45188 is another set of floor mat retainer clips that are designed to be compatible with select Lexus, Scion, and Toyota models.
 The set comes with two clips, making it suitable for securing one or two car mats.

 The Dorman clips are designed to be a direct replacement for the original equipment manufacturer (OEM) part, so they should fit perfectly and function just like the original clips.
 The clips are made of durable materials that are built to withstand the wear and tear of everyday use.

 They are a reliable and cost-effective option for those looking to replace or upgrade the clips on their Lexus, Scion, or Toyota vehicle.
 By securing the car mats in place, these clips can help prevent accidents caused by mats that slip or bunch up while driving.

 Rexka Car Mat Clips for Twist Retention System

-If you were here to remove or unlock the clips or anchors so you can take out the mats, follow the methods specified for the retention system your car has.
+If you’re here to remove or unlock the clips or anchors to take out the mats, make sure to follow the specific methods for the retention system used in your car.